dduyanhhoang/CSI105/Assignments and exams/20240222_csi105_gr translation/Practical Demonstration/Python/README.md

 ## Code generation

-Python is a interpreted language, therefore, in this last step, translated bytecode is handled by the python virtual machine, which take the most of heavy lifting work.
+Python is an interpreted language; therefore, in this last step, translated bytecode is handled by the Python virtual machine, which takes most of the heavy lifting work.

 ```python
 import dis